c-hartmann/mongoexec.js/README.md

 - pass document as an object with self-saving, updating etc. methods?
 - debug command line option
 - dryrun command line ioption (how can this be achieved?)
+- transport arguments to execution scripts?
+- more mode than exec? (e.g. create)